Island Foundation: Environment Grants

 Applicant type: College / University Nonprofit

-Location of project: Maine, Rhode Island, Counties in Massachusetts: Barnstable County, Bristol County, Dukes County, Nantucket County, Norfolk County, Plymouth County Expand all
+Location of project: Maine, Rhode Island, Counties in Massachusetts: Barnstable County, Bristol County, Dukes County, Nantucket County, Norfolk County, Plymouth County Show all

 Note: First, to determine if your request could be considered for funding by the Foundation, you may either call or write to the Foundation.
 If a Letter of Inquiry or Full Proposal is invited, it will be due by the deadlines listed above.

 The Foundation supports projects in coastal areas of Maine, Massachusetts, and Rhode Island and selected international locations.

 For the last two decades, the Foundation has focused a significant portion of its financial resources on Southeastern Massachusetts, where its office is located.
 Here the Board seeks to understand how communities grow sustainably and equitably, how to increase educational opportunities, how rural and urban economies are intertwined, and how to best protect working landscapes and the people who rely upon these areas for their livelihoods.
 In funding in a few specific areas, the Board believes it will have the most impact.

 In Southeastern Massachusetts, Maine, and Rhode Island, the Island Foundation promotes the conservation of marine and coastal resources.
 For many years, the Foundation has given priority to North Atlantic right whale research, protection of coastal waterbird habitat, and preservation of coastal lands.

 More recently, the Board has been interested in new initiatives that:

 - link climate change, renewable energy, and regional planning and support those most impacted by climate change;